zhejilab/PolyaModelsYeast/README.md

 # PolyaModelsYeast

 This repository contains the necessary scripts to make predictions using the *S. cerevisiae*-specific models **PolyaClassifier**, **PolyaCleavage**, and **PolyaStrength**, convolutional neural network models that predict the classification, cleavage site distribution, and strength of a polyA site, respectively.
 We simultaneously developed a *S. pombe*-specific **PolyaClassifier** model.
 We developed this suite of models to delineate the *cis*-regulatory elements determining polyA site selection and usage in yeast.
+Because of the large size of the models, we recommend downloading them as a ZIP file, as they may not be properly downloaded during repo cloning.

 Contact *zhe.ji (at) northwestern.edu* with any questions.